osmanfrt/osmanfrt/README.md

-### Hi, I'm Osman Fırat 👋 I'm pediatrician and full stack software developer.
+### Hi, I'm Osman Fırat 👋 I'm pediatrician and software developer.
-I have been in the software industry since 2002.
-I developed specific applications for various institutions.
-I have been working as a freelancer since 2013.
+Hi, I studied medicine and continued my education with pediatrics as a specialty.
+Since 2002, I have been developing applications for various sectors.

+We are currently developing SaaS products with my brother @mertcdev.

 Programming languages / frameworks I have worked with: